dmytrobilan/eks-terraform-demo/README.md

 ### Create cluster

-Make sure that you have proper permission to AWS EKS Terraform 1.0.3 required
+- Make sure that you have proper permission to AWS EKS
+- Terraform 1.0.3 required

 Replace bucket name in policies in file iam.tf

 Init configuration

 ```
 terraform init
 ```

 Create cluster

 ```
 terraform apply -auto-approve
 ```

 Get credentials

 ```
 aws eks --region $(terraform output -raw region) update-kubeconfig --name $(terraform output -raw cluster_name)
 ```

-Note: Config file will be also created in root dir, you can copypaste it under ~/.kube/config
+Note: Config file will be also created in root dir, you can copypaste it to ~/.kube/config

 ### IAM roles for service accounts